 During the World Cup, there were no opportunities available and if I really wanted to participate in the cup, I had to spend the money that I don’t have.

 Well, I did and eventually survived.
 But not doing volunteer work is not my thing anymore.
 I craved for it.
 I was very thirsty for it.
 I needed to do something.
 I feel like all my learnings about the world are all from volunteering.

 How I battled travel burnout

-Are you a long-term traveller?
-If travel burnout hit you, here’s a few things to remember:
+Are you a long-term traveler?
+If travel burnout hit you, here are a few things to remember: